 My maternal grandmother preferred sewing and quilting to cooking and baking, but there were some things that she cooked and baked really well.
 She was the only person I knew who made snickerdoodles.
 I always enjoyed these simple but yummy cookies.
-Since cheesecake is my very favorite dessert, I couldn't resist coming up with a snickerdoodle cheesecake.
+Since cheesecake is my very favorite dessert, I couldn't resist coming up with one that recreates those flavors.
 I think of my grandmother each time I make it!
 Sometimes I'll drizzle the slices with maple syrup. —Lisa Varner, El Paso, Texas

 - 2 cups cinnamon graham cracker crumbs (about 14 whole crackers)

 - 3 packages (8 ounces each) cream cheese, softened

 - 1 cup sugar, divided